-(e) Sick leave benefits shall not accumulate during any leave of absence or disciplinary action which exceeds thirty (30) days.

-(f) Sick leave may be used in hourly increments.

-13.2.
-Reporting and Verification of Sick Leave.
-Employees shall contact their supervisors to request sick leave at the beginning of each work day, or as soon as possible thereafter if circumstances prevent immediate notice, unless approval has already been given for such leave.
+- for their unused/accumulated sick time at a rate of \$50.00 per day, not to exceed \$5,000.00. - (e) Sick leave benefits shall not accumulate during any unpaid leave of absence or disciplinary action which exceeds thirty (30) days. - (f) Sick leave may be used in hourly increments. - (g) Sick leave may be used for the care of a sick or injured spouse or child. - 13.2 Reporting and Verification of Sick Leave.
+Employees shall contact their supervisors to request sick leave at the beginning of each work day or as soon as possible thereafter if circumstances prevent immediate notice, unless approval has already been given for such leave.
 In the absence of the supervisor, employees shall contact the Borough Clerk or Borough Administrator.
 The employee may be required, where reasonable, to produce a doctor's certificate verifying the need for sick leave, provided the employee is notified of such requirement on a timely basis.
 Failure to produce a doctor's certificate when reasonably required may be cause for denial of sick leave but shall not constitute a disciplinary infraction.
-The Borough may also require an employee to be examined by a physician appointed and paid by the Borough in order to verify the need for sick leave or to verify the employee's fitness to return to duty.

-13.3.
-Disability Leave.
-An employee who is medically disabled as a result of illness or injury, including any medical disability related to pregnancy, but excluding illnesses or injuries covered by Section 13.4, shall be granted paid disability leave pursuant to the schedule set forth in Appendix C.

-(a) An employee shall not be entitled to paid disability benefits unless he or she has been unable to work for a continuous period of eight (8) calendar days.
-Once an employee has qualified, disability leave payments will be given retroactive effect as follows:

-(1) For employees with less than three years of service, payments will begin with the third consecutive day of absence;

-(2) For employees with at least three years but less than seven years of service, payments will begin with the second consecutive day of absence:

-(3) For employees with seven years of service or more, payments will begin with the first day of absence.

-If the employee has used sick days or other paid leave during the first seven calendar days, any portion covered by paid disability leave will be credited back to the employee.

-(b) An employee who has a remaining balance of paid sick days may use such leave prior to being placed on half-pay disability leave pursuant to Appendix C.

-(c) When disability leave benefits set forth in Appendix C are exhausted, an employee must return to work for a minimum of six (6) months before the employee is eligible to receive disability leave benefits again.
+The Borough may also require an employee to be examined by a physician appointed and paid by the Borough in order to verify the need for sick leave or to verify the employee's fitness to return to duty. - 13.3 Disability Leave.
+An employee, who is medically disabled as a result of illness or injury, including any medical disability related to pregnancy, but excluding illnesses or injuries covered by Section 13.4, shall be granted paid disability leave pursuant to the schedule set forth in Appendix C. - (a) An employee shall not be entitled to paid disability benefits unless he or she has been unable to work for a continuous period of eight (8) calendar days.
+During this initial period an employee will be required to use paid sick leave, if available, for the absence.
+Beginning with the eighth day of disability, the employee will begin receiving paid disability leave. - (b) An employee who has a remaining balance of paid sick days must use such leave to supplement any half-pay disability leave pursuant to Appendix C. - (c) When disability leave benefits set forth Appendix C are exhausted, an employee must return to work for a minimum of six (6) months before the employee is eligible to receive disability leave benefits again.
+The period in which the disability leave days may be used is the 12-month period beginning with the first disability leave day. - (d) In order to be deemed "medically disabled" and thus eligible to receive paid disability leave, an employee must present to the

-(d) In order to be deemed "medically disabled" and thus eligible to receive paid disability leave, an employee must present reasonable medical documentation regarding the nature and extent of his or her disability and the projected duration of the period of disability.
-The Employer has the right to request updated and/or new documentation of the employee's medical disability every thirty (30) days from the employee's physician.
-Such documentation shall be provided directly to his/her supervisor and/or the Borough Administrator.
-The Employer agrees to keep information related to the employee's medical condition confidential to the greatest extent possible.
-In addition, if the period of disability exceeds sixty (60) days, the Employer shall have the right, at its discretion and expense, to require that the employee submit to an independent medical exam by a physician selected by the Employer.
+Borough Administrator reasonable medical documentation regarding the nature and extent of his or her disability and the projected duration of the period of disability, provided that a specific diagnosis or other clinical information will not be required.
+The Employer may adopt a disability certification form to be used by employees for this purpose.
+The Employer has the right to request updated and /or new documentation of the employee's medical disability every 30 days (or sooner if a previously approved leave is to be extended).
+Such documentation shall be provided to the Borough Administrator.
+The Employer will keep related employee's information to the medical confidential to the greatest extent possible.
+In addition, if the period of disability exceeds sixty (60) days, the Employer may require that the employee submit to a confirmatory medical exam, at its expense, by a physician selected by the Employer.